iLoveTux/ilovetux.github.io/_posts/2016-03-30-Setup-a-QA-Server-in-Fedora-23-with-tox.md

 $ sudo dnf install zlib-devel bzip2-devel openssl-devel ncurses-devel sqlite-devel readline-devel tk-devel gdbm-devel db4-devel libpcap-devel xz-devel
 ```

+Next we need to download, extract, and compile our Python interpreters.

 We can do that with the following commands:

 ```bash